 The first indication of complexity is a soupçon of minerality as the PCT climbs out of Grouse Gap.
 But, just like that, buttery smooth downhill single track emerges.

 Savor the rolling descent to Siskiyou Gap (mile ~8.5), which elicits a sense of approachable softness.
 Soon, however, a transition to 15% by volume dirt road makes you stand up and take notice.
 Although you return shortly to the PCT and its satiny comforts, you’ll gain 1000 ft by Jackson Gap (mile ~15).
-Here, you’re a not even quite a quarter of the way through but possibly already a bit lightheaded.
+Here, you’re not even a quarter of the way through but possibly already a bit lightheaded.

 Leaving Jackson Gap, you’re on the road again until Wrangle Gap, where you rejoin the PCT.
 Roasted pine notes prevail.
 Is that Big Red Mountain to the right?
 Why, yes it is!
 Not everyone likes a big red, but hopefully you do.

 Soon, the PCT reveals that it is part velvet but also part hammer.
-And you, my friend, are starting to look like a plump grape.
+And you, my friend, are starting to look like a grape.
 The climb from Siskiyou Gap (~21.5) to Willamette Meridian (~25)–so drinkable in the other direction–may now seem like unpalatable plonk.
 Enjoy a few libations at Willamette, because the next sec might leave you dry.

 As vanilla and butterscotch notes now present themselves, Ponderosas signal the proximity of the Potlicker AS.
 Your bouquet may precede you, but the kind aid-station stewards will help you refresh and cleanse your palate.
 Relish the fullness of the experience: you’re about half-way through.